SahilB2k/Excel/README.md

-📊 Microsoft Excel Functions & Data Analysis
+# Microsoft Excel Functions and Data Analysis

-📌 Overview
+## Overview
 This repository contains the implementation of commonly used and advanced Microsoft Excel functions for data analysis, validation, and reporting.
-All formulas listed here have been practically applied and tested on structured datasets.

-✨ Features Implemented
-🔍 Lookup & Reference

-VLOOKUP (Exact & Approximate Match)

-MATCH

-INDEX

-Dynamic lookup using MATCH + VLOOKUP

-Absolute & Relative Cell Referencing ($ usage)

-Named Ranges & Tables

-🔢 Conditional & Logical Functions

-IF

-Nested IF

-IFS

-AND / OR with IF

-➕ Aggregation & Statistical Functions

-SUMIF / SUMIFS

-COUNTIF / COUNTIFS

-AVERAGEIF / AVERAGEIFS

-MAXIFS

-📈 Dynamic Data Functions (Excel 365+)

-FILTER

-SORT

-Combined SORT + FILTER formulas

-🧹 Data Cleaning & Text Handling

-PROPER, UPPER, LOWER

-TRIM

-SUBSTITUTE

-Remove Duplicates

-Flash Fill

-✂️ Data Splitting & Extraction

-LEFT, FIND

-Separator-based text splitting

-Character and symbol detection

-🎯 Conditional Formatting

-Row-based highlighting using formulas

-Category-based formatting

-Value-based formatting rules

-✅ Data Validation

-Dropdown lists

-Numeric and text-length validation

-Custom error messages

-🔽 Sorting & Filtering

-Multi-column sorting

-Formula-based filtering

-Dropdown-based dynamic filtering

-🛠 Tools Used

-Microsoft Excel (Advanced Functions)

-Excel 365 / Excel 2021 Features
+All formulas included in this project have been practically implemented and tested on structured datasets.

+---

+## Features Implemented

+### Lookup and Reference Functions
+- VLOOKUP (Exact and Approximate Match)
+- MATCH
+- INDEX
+- Dynamic lookup using MATCH with VLOOKUP
+- Absolute and Relative Cell Referencing ($ usage)
+- Named Ranges and Tables

+---

+### Conditional and Logical Functions
+- IF
+- Nested IF
+- IFS
+- AND / OR with IF

+---

+### Aggregation and Statistical Functions
+- SUMIF / SUMIFS
+- COUNTIF / COUNTIFS
+- AVERAGEIF / AVERAGEIFS
+- MAXIFS

+---

+### Dynamic Data Functions
+- FILTER
+- SORT
+- Combined SORT and FILTER formulas

+---

+### Data Cleaning and Text Functions
+- PROPER
+- UPPER
+- LOWER
+- TRIM
+- SUBSTITUTE
+- Remove Duplicates
+- Flash Fill

+---

+### Data Splitting and Extraction
+- LEFT
+- FIND
+- Separator-based text splitting

+---

+### Conditional Formatting
+- Row-based formatting using formulas
+- Category-based highlighting
+- Value-based formatting rules

+---

+### Data Validation
+- Dropdown lists
+- Numeric and text-length validation
+- Custom error messages

+---

+### Sorting and Filtering
+- Multi-column sorting
+- Formula-based filtering
+- Dropdown-based dynamic filtering

+---

+## Tools Used
+- Microsoft Excel (Advanced Functions)
+- Excel 365 / Excel 2021

+---